The Super

 The inciting incident occurs at 10 minutes when Judge orders Louie to live in his own slum building until he brings it up to code, stripping away his comfortable lifestyle..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Louie fully commits to living in the building and experiences firsthand the harsh reality of broken heat in winter, rats, and dangerous conditions his tenants endure daily., moving from reaction to action.
+This shows the protagonist's commitment to Louie fully commits to living in the building and experiences firsthand the harsh reality of broken heat in winter, rats, and dangerous conditions his tenants endure daily., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Louie achieves a victory in making progress on building repairs and gaining tenant trust, but the stakes raise as he realizes the depth of work needed and his growing emotional investment., fundamentally raising what's at risk.
+Notably, this crucial beat Louie achieves a victory in making progress on building repairs and gaining tenant trust, but the stakes raise as he realizes the depth of work needed and his growing emotional investment., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 65 minutes (76% through) represents the emotional nadir.
-Here, Major crisis hits—possibly financial ruin, a serious building disaster, or betrayal—that threatens everything Louie has worked for and forces him to confront who he has become versus who he was., reveals the protagonist at their lowest point.
+Here, Major crisis hits—possibly financial ruin, a serious building disaster, or betrayal—that threatens everything Louie has worked for and forces him to confront who he has become versus who he was., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 80% of the runtime.
 Louie has a realization that synthesizes his business knowledge with his newfound empathy, seeing a way forward that honors both the community and his responsibilities., demonstrating the transformation achieved throughout the journey.